h4writer/droneshowcreator/docs/discription_start_page.rst

  - Upload

-   *Function where an existing layout can be uploaded in your current layout.*
+   *Function where an existing lightshow can be uploaded in your current lightshow.*

  - Export indoor

-   *Function whereby a layout for outdoor drones can be exported to a layout for indoor light shows with specific settings.*
+   *Function whereby a lightshow for outdoor drones can be exported to a lightshow for indoor shows with specific settings.*

 3.1.5 Help